E. G. Daily

-E. G. Daily (born September 11, 1961) also known as Elizabeth Daily, is an American actress, singer-songwriter, and composer.
+Elizabeth Ann Guttman (born September 11, 1961), known professionally as E. G. Daily or Elizabeth Daily, is an American actress and singer.

-Daily is best known for her animation voice roles as Tommy Pickles on Rugrats and its spin-off All Grown Up!, Buttercup on The Powerpuff Girls, Rudy Tabootie on ChalkZone, and Julius on Julius Jr. She also voiced the title character in the live-action film Babe: Pig in the City and Bamm-Bamm Rubble in the live-action film The Flintstones.
+Daily is best known for her animation voice roles as Tommy Pickles on Rugrats and its spin-off All Grown Up, Buttercup on The Powerpuff Girls, Rudy Tabootie on ChalkZone, and Julius on Julius Jr. She also voiced the title character in the live-action film Babe: Pig in the City, Bamm-Bamm Rubble in the live-action film The Flintstones, and Froggy in The Little Rascals.

-Daily is also known for her roles in a variety of live-action films such as Valley Girl, Dogfight, No Small Affair, Fandango, Streets of Fire, The Devil's Rejects, My Sister's Keeper, and Pee-wee Herman's potential girlfriend in Pee-wee's Big Adventure.
+Daily is also known for her roles in a variety of live-action films such as Valley Girl, Dogfight, No Small Affair, Fandango, Streets of Fire, The Devil's Rejects, My Sister's Keeper, and Pee-wee's Big Adventure.

 As a singer, Daily has released four studio albums: Wild Child (1985), Lace Around the Wound (1989), Tearing Down the Walls (1999), and Changing Faces (2008).

 Career

 Voice acting

-Daily has voiced animated characters such as Tommy Pickles in Rugrats, a role that she reprised for its revival on Paramount+, and actually was in the middle of labor while recording a few of his lines for an episode, and Freefall / Roxy Spaulding in the film Gen¹³ and Private Isabel "Dizzy" Flores in Roughnecks: Starship Troopers Chronicles.
+Daily has voiced animated characters such as Tommy Pickles in Rugrats, a role that she reprised for its revival on Paramount+, and Freefall / Roxy Spaulding in the film Gen13 and Private Isabel "Dizzy" Flores in Roughnecks: Starship Troopers Chronicles.
 She provided the voice for the lead role in the live-action feature film Babe: Pig in the City, replacing Christine Cavanaugh.
-More recently from 2013 to 2015, she played the title character on the Nick Jr. TV show Julius Jr., and was recently Hinoka from Fire Emblem Fates.
+More recently from 2013 to 2015, she played the title character on the TV show Julius Jr., and was recently Hinoka from Fire Emblem Fates.

 Live-action roles

 Besides doing voice-overs, Daily has acted in film and on TV.
 She played Sandy Burns on the PBS series The Righteous Apples from 1980 to 1981.
-In 1985, she starred as Dottie in Pee-wee's Big Adventure, as Loryn in Valley Girl, and as a singer in the comedy Better Off Dead.
+In the mid-1980s, she starred as Dottie in Pee-wee's Big Adventure, as Loryn in Valley Girl, and as a singer in the comedy Better Off Dead.
 She also appeared on such television shows as Laverne & Shirley, CHiPs, Fame and Friends.
 She was also in the music video for Rod Stewart's song "Young Turks" as Patti, one of the runaway teens.
 She has been cast in several Rob Zombie films, most recently in 2015 as Sex-Head in Rob Zombie's 31, the woman on the side of Torsten Voges, who plays Death-Head.